adfresca/sdk-unity/README.md

 .......
 ```
-You also need to create a custom url like 'myapp://com.adfresca.push?item=abc' in your Push Notification Campaign.
+You also need to create a custom url like 'myapp://com.adfresca.push?item=abc' in your Push Messaging Campaign.

 Then you should implement PushProxyActivity class.
 This class is a simple proxy-style activity which only handles a url from Android OS and then quits itself.
 However, there is an exception that a notification is received and your application is not running.
 When that happens, you can't handle a custom url in the game engine, so you should manually start your game and pass the url to MainActivity as shown below.